everythingpython/everythingpython.github.io/_notes/Public/Not_Python/System Design/Napkin Math/Reddit.md

 feed: show
 date: 2025-04-07
 ---
 I've done **some** Napkin Math - an essential part of system design - in my different jobs in the last decade but it's been ad-hoc or purpose driven at that moment and I've not thought about it much .
-Today, I came across a [tweet](https://x.com/One2NC/status/1909209892801356125) and a rabbit hole of a [blog](https://sirupsen.com/napkin) after that and it made me want to consciously think about it for a few use cases if only to improve my engineering decisions.
+Today, I came across a [tweet from One2N](https://x.com/One2NC/status/1909209892801356125) and a rabbit hole of a [blog by Simon Eskildsen](https://sirupsen.com/napkin) after that and it made me want to consciously think about it for a few use cases if only to improve my engineering decisions.
 I'm sure I will get a lot of things wrong, but over time I hope to tune it to be right.

 The first case I'm thinking about is [Reddit](https://reddit.com) - the self proclaimed newspaper of the Internet.
-It's more of a Consumer facing Online service, rather than a system level service but I think Napkin Math could apply here.
+It's more of a Consumer facing Online service, rather than a system level/infra service but I think Napkin Math will apply here.

 Let's look at the front page of Reddit for starters -

 ![alt-text](/assets/img/non-python/napkin-math/reddit/Napkin-Math-Reddit-1.png)

 So there's a lot happening on this page.
-If we wanted to do some Napkin Math for Reddit, what all would we consider?
+If we wanted to do some Napkin Math for Reddit, what all should I presumptively consider?
+Things that come to mind just surveying the website are -
 <ol>
 <li> Number of users online at any given point of time (expecting a frontpage screen)</li>
 <li> Total number of users trying to log in at a single point in time (concurrent authentication)</li>